MetaFFI/metaffi-core/README.md

 ![Language FFI Libraries](images/graphs.png)

-In OpenFFI, we are taking a different approach, instead of cross-linking the two languages directly, we are cross-linking them indirectly via XLLR (Cross-Language Linker Runtime), which is a C++ library with C-interface.
+In MetaFFI, we are taking a different approach, instead of cross-linking the two languages directly, we are cross-linking them indirectly via XLLR (Cross-Language Linker Runtime), which is a C++ library with C-interface.
 XLLR acts as a coordinator between the different languages.
 Thus a language needs to link only to XLLR, and through it, it is linked indirectly to all other languages.
 By doing so, we accomplish two goals:
 1. Single library & API - Simple to learn, understand and maintain.
 One usage for all cross-language calls.
-2. In the worst case, when N languages are calling each other via OpenFFI, the calling graph between all languages forms a star (graph (b)), meaning, it requires an XLLR language implementer to use FFI to/from C.
+2. In the worst case, when N languages are calling each other via MetaFFI, the calling graph between all languages forms a star (graph (b)), meaning, it requires an XLLR language implementer to use FFI to/from C.
-To add support for Java, the implementer doesn't need to know anything about other OpenFFI supported languages.
+To add support for Java, the implementer doesn't need to know anything about other MetaFFI supported languages.
 In total, for N languages, only 2N links to the XLLR are required.
-Notice that an OpenFFI user uses all different links to all other languages by calling a stub in host language that indirectly calls the guest language foreign function.
+Notice that an MetaFFI user uses all different links to all other languages by calling a stub in host language that indirectly calls the guest language foreign function.

 ### Parameters Serialization
 One of the complex challenges of calling a foreign function is modelling the data types of a foreign language into the host language.
-OpenFFI takes a different approach by serializing the parameters and the result values into a stream of bytes, which both languages can deserialize into their native data types.
-In other words, OpenFFI aims to create an ideal "common data types" by leveraging well-known serialization, such as Google Protobuf.
+MetaFFI takes a different approach by serializing the parameters and the result values into a stream of bytes, which both languages can deserialize into their native data types.
+In other words, MetaFFI aims to create an ideal "common data types" by leveraging well-known serialization, such as Google Protobuf.

 As there is no real "common data types" (unfortunately) that are native in many languages, the serialization that uses native data types are used to *convert* from host language data types to guest language data types and vice-versa.

-### Generated Files By OpenFFI Compiler
+### Generated Files By MetaFFI Compiler
-OpenFFI compiler plugins generate files to support the OpenFFI XLLR runtime to perform the successful cross-language call.
+MetaFFI compiler plugins generate files to support the MetaFFI XLLR runtime to perform the successful cross-language call.

 * Code in host language with the following goals:
     * Stubs in the host language with data types of the host language